rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

 Some application frameworks seem to be built entirely out of chainsaws.
 Angular isn't,
-but investing a little effort up front in learning what *not* to do with the tools it provides pays dividends for the life of the project.
+but investing a little effort up front in learning how *not* to use it pays dividends for the life of the project.
 As it continues to evolve,
 we expect that some of these traps will be eliminated,